 Negligence as a Factor in Moving Truck Crashes

-Regardless of who is liable, the vast majority of moving truck accidents involve negligence.
-According to the Legal Information Institute, negligence is the “failure to exercise the level of prudence an individual would ordinarily exercise under certain circumstances.”
+Regardless of who is liable, moving truck accidents often involve negligence.
+According to the Legal Information Institute (LII), negligence is the “failure to exercise the level of prudence an individual would ordinarily exercise under certain circumstances.”
 It can also include omissions or failure to act when it is one’s duty to do so.

 Some examples of negligent actions that lead to moving truck accidents include: